neurodata/hyppo/README.md

 ## Development

 We welcome new contributors of all experience levels.
-The hyppo community goals are to be helpful, welcoming, and effective.
-The [contributor guide](https://hyppo.neurodata.io/development/contributing.html) has detailed information about contributing code, documentation and tests.
+The hyppo community's goals are to be helpful, welcoming, and effective.
+The [contributor guide](https://hyppo.neurodata.io/development/contributing.html) has detailed information about contributing code, documentation, and tests.

 * Official source code: [https://github.com/neurodata/hyppo/tree/main/hyppo](https://github.com/neurodata/hyppo/tree/main/hyppo)
 * Download releases: [https://pypi.org/project/hyppo/](https://pypi.org/project/hyppo/)
 * Issue tracker: [https://github.com/neurodata/hyppo/issues](https://github.com/neurodata/hyppo/issues)

-**Note: We have recently moved our benchmarks (with relevant figure replication code for our papers) folder to a new [repo](https://github.com/neurodata/hyppo-papers)!** We aim to add test development code and paper figure replication code there, and will add relevant tests (with tutorials) to hyppo.
+**Note: We have recently moved our benchmarks (with relevant figure replication code for our papers) folder to a new [repo](https://github.com/neurodata/hyppo-papers)!** We aim to add test development code and paper figure replication codes there, and we will add relevant tests (with tutorials) to hyppo.

 ## Contributors